craigashields/acp-recommends/README.md

     Open [http://localhost:3000](http://localhost:3000/) in your browser to see the results.

+You'll be able to add new images to Supabase and your local version will automatically pickup the new records.
+However, once deployed, any new records added will not be shown.
+This is because it is using `getStaticProps`.
+In order to re-index the page once a new record has been added, you'll need to use Supabase database webhooks.
+Config like so:

+1. Go to Database in Supabase
+2. Select Webhooks - Create New Webhook
+3. Setup a new HTTP Request webhook based on all changes to the Supabase table that was created above.
+As a HTTP Parameter, create one called `secret`.
+Generate an API key or add a password of your choice.
+The URL for the webhook should be `[Domain]/api/revalidate`.
+Checkout the `api/revalidate.ts` to see what it does.
+4. In your hosting platform, in this case, I use Vercel, add an environment variable called `REVALIDATE_SECRET` and add the same API key value.

+Supabase will trigger a website to this API everytime a change is made and the page will re-index and show your changes.

 ## Contributing

 To contribute to the project, please follow these guidelines: